bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **endWith**<**T**>(`value`: T, ...`values`: T[]): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that emits the items from the source observable, concatenated with the values specified as arguments.
+Returns an observable that emits the items from the source, concatenated with the values specified as arguments.

 **Type parameters:**